Learning Native Continuation for Action Chunking Flow Policies: Appendix

 All experiments are conducted using the $\pi_{0.5}$ model on a single RTX~4090 GPU.
 Without enabling inference-time optimizations, a single forward pass of the model takes approximately 170\,ms. We adopt an action chunk size of 60, where each chunk corresponds to 2 seconds of continuous actions.
 Under this setting, the minimum delay induced by inference latency corresponds to approximately 6 timesteps.

 Through careful empirical measurements, we observe that when running on the same hardware, the inference delay remains stable across executions and does not exhibit large fluctuations, typically staying within a one-timestep variation.
 To ensure experimental consistency and precise control over the delay parameter, we explicitly construct the effective delay duration.
 Specifically, after generating an action chunk, if the actual inference time does not occupy the prescribed number of delay timesteps, we introduce additional idle time to ensure that the total delay equals the target value.
-Owing to the stability of inference latency on the same hardware, the actual delay does not exceed the prescribed value in practice, and we further allow a small tolerance margin to guarantee this condition.

 In the main experiments, we fix the delay to $d=8$ timesteps.
 This corresponds to an effective delay of approximately 266.7\,ms. For the delay ablation study, we evaluate three different delay settings with $d \in \{6, 8, 10\}$ timesteps, corresponding to delays of approximately 200\,ms, 266.7\,ms, and 333.3\,ms, respectively.